 - Practice writing letters and names

-Daily preschool math activities include learning numbers, practicing counting, creating and learning shapes, and working with calendars and volumes.
+Math activities include learning numbers, practicing counting, creating and learning shapes, and working with calendars and volumes.
 In addition, playing with puzzles, building toys, blocks, and games helps the children practice and build math skills as they count, manipulate objects, and work with different shapes, spaces, and sizes.

 In order to build math skills, our children:

-- Learns what a number is
+- Learn what a number is

 - Measure things

-- Sorts, categorize, and compare objects
+- Sort, categorise, and compare objects

 Very often, staff will teach specific science lessons.
 During this time, the class will learn about a certain topic (for example, water, weather, animals, plants, and nature) through the use of books, demonstrations with actual objects, explorations outside, or interactive activities.
 In addition, children of this age are natural scientists as they play and explore the world around them with their curious minds.
 They constantly experiment and learn as they play outside, explore natural objects, and play with toys such as clay, sand boxes, sand and water tables.